rfenouil/openvpn-transmission-tinyproxy/README.md

 As opposed to the original concept, the idea here is that the user manually selects and download openvpn (*.ovpn) files and put them in the corresponding volume.
 These files must be 'ready to use' (i.e. it must already contain credentials, while scripts from original repository create them with provided login and password).

-A random will be chosen on startup, unless a specific one is selected on startup (see variable `OPENVPN_CONFIG`).
+A random configuration will be chosen from files in mounted volume, unless a specific one or a subset is selected on startup (see variable `OPENVPN_CONFIG`).

 ## Run container from Docker registry